PiROkhar/Wallmart-Retail-Branches-Analysis/README.md

 ## 📌 Project Overview

-This project focuses on performing an end-to-end **Walmart Sales Analysis** using Python and MySQL.
+This project is an end-to-end **Walmart Sales Analysis** project that demonstrates the complete data analytics workflow using **Python, MySQL, SQL, and Power BI**.

 The project begins with a raw Walmart sales dataset, which is cleaned and preprocessed using Python.
-After cleaning the data and handling missing values, the processed dataset is loaded into a local MySQL database for further analysis.
+After handling missing and empty values, new calculated columns are created to prepare the data for analysis.

-The main goal of this project is to use data analysis techniques and SQL queries to answer important business questions related to sales, customers, branches, payment methods, product categories, and revenue.
+The cleaned dataset is then loaded into a local **MySQL database**, where SQL queries are used to analyze sales performance and solve business problems.
+Finally, the data is visualized using an interactive **Power BI Dashboard** to present key insights related to sales, profit, customers, branches, cities, categories, and payment methods.

 ---